 Signs of the forces of erosion can be seen everywhere, from runoff channels carved across the sinter in the geyser basins to the drainage created by the Firehole River.
 Mountain building is evident as you drive south of Old Faithful, toward Craig Pass.
-Here the Rocky Mountains reach a height of 8,262 feet, dividing the country into two distinct watersheds.
-Get answers to frequently asked questions about the Old Faithful Geyser.
+Here the Rocky Mountains reach a height of 8,262 feet (2518 m), dividing the country into two distinct watersheds.

 Tour the Upper Geyser Basin

 Yellowstone, as a whole, possesses close to 60 percent of the world's geysers.
 The Upper Geyser Basin is home to the largest numbers of this fragile feature found in the park.
 Within one square mile there are at least 150 of these hydrothermal wonders.
 Of this remarkable number, only five major geysers are predicted regularly by the naturalist staff.
 They are Castle, Grand, Daisy, Riverside, and Old Faithful.
 There are many frequent, smaller geysers to be seen and marveled at in this basin as well as numerous hot springs and one recently developed mudpot (if it lasts).

 Wander Biscuit Basin or Black Sand Basin

 Just north of Old Faithful are two smaller basins that are worth a visit.
 Both basins have parking lots, or are accessible by foot via the trail network through the Upper Geyser Basin.